lsst-ts/ts_pymoog/doc/revision_history.rst

 ts_hexrotcomm Revision History
 ##############################

-v0.2.1
+v0.3.0
 ======

+Major changes:

-Allow the ``connect_callback`` argument of `OneClientServer` to be `None`.
+* Allow the ``connect_callback`` argument of `OneClientServer` to be `None`.
   That actually worked before, but it was not documented and resulted in an exception being logged for each callback.
+* Code formatted by ``black``, with a pre-commit hook to enforce this.
+See the README file for configuration instructions.

+Requires:
+* ts_salobj 5
+* ts_idl 1
+* ts_xml 4.6
+* Rotator IDL file, e.g. built using `make_idl_file.py Rotator` (for SimpleCsc and unit tests)

 v0.2.0
 ======